Let’s Celebrate Mimosa Day

 And if you have kids or those who aren’t drinking, topping this with sparkling grape juice is just as good.
 Our favorite combination is raspberry sorbet and Welch’s Sparkling Rosé.

-Mimosa day is the perfect excuse to experiment with new, fun mimosas…and it’s definitely a great reason to celebrate!
+Mimosa day is the perfect excuse to experiment with creating a mimosa bar or a few new, fun mimosa recipes…and it’s definitely a great reason to celebrate!
 Tag us in your celebration posts on Instagram and tell us which is your favorite….oh and if you make your mimosa the “real” way or the Vicki way.